aorith/cidr-listings/README.md

 12.12.1.12/32
 ```

-The denylists will be filtered and finally they will have the following:
+The denylists are filtered and end up with the following:

 ```
 12.12.1.0/29